 Strength training is a form of a physical training, which comprises the use of resistance to stimulate muscular contraction which further builds strength, anaerobic endurance and the size of skeletal muscles.

-Cellulite, as most of you would know, is simply fat.
-According to many researchers and experts, the only way to lose cellulite is to lose fat.
+Cellulite as most of you know, occurs when fat cells poke through your connective tissue.
+Historically, many researchers and experts suggested that the best way to lose cellulite is to lose fat.

-However, recent studies have shown that its actually the muscle, that gives fat its shape, that is to be held responsible for the appearance of cellulite.
+However, recent studies have shown that it is actually the muscle, that gives fat its shape, that is the major determinant to the appearance of cellulite.

 With the weakening of this muscle layer, it becomes less firm, hence the fat layer above it loses a stable base to rest on.
 As a result, this fat spreads in all directions.

 “Cellulite is a two-fold problem, so we need a two-fold solution,” Westcott says.
-“Strength train to get the muscles firm and strong, and lose excess body fat.”
+“Strength train to get the muscles firm and strong, and a lower degree of excess body fat.”